-We study human bacterial pathogens with focus on Staphylococcus aureus and Listeria monocytogenes and how they survive environmental challenges such as antibiotics and biocides.
+We study human bacterial pathogens and their bacteriophages of relevans in food with focus on Staphylococcus aureus, Listeria monocytogenes and enterococci.
+We wish to understand how they survive in various environmental habitats including exposures to antibiotics and other adverse conditions.

 Antibiotic resistance genes are transferred between bacteria and we know little of the transfer processes and where it occurs.
 We examine how bacteriophages (phages) contribute to transfer of resistance genes in S. aureus.
 See how in the movie Antibiotic Resistance Transfer in Staphylococcus aureus/Trends in Microbiology.